ballerina-platform/module-ballerina-graphql/docs/spec/spec.md

 ```

 #### 10.4.1 Service Level Interceptors
-The service level interceptors are applied to all the resolver functions in the GraphQL service.
+The service level interceptors are applied to all the resolvers in the GraphQL service.
 The GraphQL module accept an array of service level interceptors, and it should be inserted as mentioned in the [Service Level Interceptor](#916-service-level-interceptors) section.

 >**Note:** The service level interceptors are applied to each event in response stream of subscription resolvers.